sitMCella/simple-cad/README.md

 Simple CAD is a desktop application that aims to provide a general purpuse 2D CAD modeler.

-Read the [documentation](https://github.com/sitMCella/simple-cad/wiki) in order to discover the features of Document Versions.
+Read the [documentation](https://github.com/sitMCella/simple-cad/wiki) in order to discover the features of Simple CAD.

 ## Development